 An added plus is that most programs also offer other perks like language lessons, free housing, or even flights to and from the country you travel to!

 When looking at potential salaries, don’t forget to check out living expenses in your country of choice.

 Where is the highest demand for English teachers?

-There is high demand for teachers in China, Japan, South Korea, Vietnam and The United Arab Emirates, to name a just a few countries.
+There is a high demand for teachers in China, Japan, South Korea, Vietnam and The United Arab Emirates, to name just a few countries.
 These are some of the best countries to teach English and save.
-But don’t worry if the destination you want to go to isn’t on this list; there are great teaching programs running in countries all over the world!
+But don’t worry if the destination you want to go to isn’t on this list; great teaching programs are running in countries all over the world!

 The good news is whatever kind of teach abroad program you’re looking for, there’s one to suit just about everyone!
 Here are some of our favorites:

 1. The Jet Program - Japan

 Japan’s government-funded JET program has been running for decades - a testament to how much demand there is among foreigners to experience this fascinating country like a local.

 And who can blame them?!
 From Buddhist temples to manga, via ramen and cat cafes, Japan’s unique culture is as intriguing as its people are infamously polite.
 Multiple positions available in public schools all over the country mean diverse experiences on offer.